NO. OF CREDITS:

 Assignment #9: Apps for Working Memory

-Research and try investigate at least 5-7 working memory apps.
+Research and investigate at least 5-7 working memory apps.
 Choose three to highlight.
 If they are free, try them out or allow a student to try them in your classroom.
 If they are one that must be purchased do some research on the statistics surrounding the worth of the app.
-The following is a great resource for you to get started:
+The following is a great resource for you to get started through Neuro Assessment & Development Center - Apps for Working Memory Training.

 In a 500+ word response detail your investigation, tests that were taken, and programs that are considered most effective.
 In the best world, you would be able to purchase one for your students with WM issues.